Our nursery provision offer is provided on a term time only basis and extends to a maximum of 34 hours in setting.

 • One parent is employed and one parent is disabled or incapacitated based on receipt of specific benefits.

-Parent’s eligibility for the autumn term, starting in September 2017, will be checked using the HMRC online application system.
-This is now being rolled out nationally.
-Parents can register to be notified when they can apply for the autumn 2017 term on the Childcare Choices website at:
+Parent’s eligibility for the autumn term, starting in September 2017, will be checked using the HMRC online application system which is available at

 More information is available on the North Yorkshire County Council website at: